-Ten thousand years passed and Queen Sumedha had not yet born a child.
-This worried the citizens so much they gathered in the palace courtyard and implored the king to assemble a proper harem.
+Ten thousand years passed and Queen Sumedha had not yet borne a child.
+This worried the citizens so much they gathered in the palace courtyard and implored King Suruci to assemble a proper harem.
 But he told them he would not break the promise he had made to his wife.
-The queen heard what people were saying and though she appreciated her husband’s devotion, she knew they were right.
+The queen heard what people were saying; and though she appreciated her husband’s devotion she knew they were right.
 So she chose four thousand concubines for him.
 After another ten thousand years the king still had no children, so she gathered another four thousand women.
 She did this four times in total, but after fifty thousand years and sixteen thousand and one wives the king still had no children.

-The townsfolk gathered again and suggested the king tell his concubines to pray for a son.
+The townsfolk gathered again and suggested King Suruci tell his concubines to pray for a son.
 He took their advice, but still remained childless.
-Later he told his queen to pray and she agreed.
+Later he told Queen Sumedha to pray and she agreed.
 As she sat meditating in her room, the Bodhisatta’s palace trembled, and when he divined her wish, he decided to give her a son.
 He chose a god endowed with lots of merit and, after visiting Queen Sumedha to ensure she was sufficiently virtuous, he sent him to her womb.

-Maha-Panada’s consecration ceremony was held alongside the ceremonies for his marriage and palace blessing, and no expense was spared.
+Prince Maha-Panada’s consecration ceremony was held alongside the ceremonies for his marriage and palace blessing; and no expense was spared.
 After seven years of feasting and celebrating, people began to grumble and wanted the festivities to end.
-The king told them it could not end until his son laughed.
-So thousands of acrobats and jugglers were brought before him – even one so clever he had himself chopped into bits and reassembled – but none could spark a laugh because he still remembered the entertainment he’d had in heaven.
-This made people angry so the Bodhisatta intervened again, sending down one of his divine dancers, and he put a little smile on Maha-Panada.
+King Suruci told them it could not end until his son laughed.
+So thousands of acrobats and jugglers were brought before him—even one so clever he had himself chopped into bits and reassembled—but none could spark a smile because Maha-Panada still remembered the entertainment he’d had in heaven.
+This made people angry so the Bodhisatta intervened again, sending down one of his divine dancers, and he put a little grin on the prince’s face.
 This was sufficient for King Suruci, and he ended the festival, which officially ended his own reign.
 King Maha-Panada ruled with as much wisdom, generosity, and righteousness as his father.

 In the Lifetime of the Buddha